-2021 STATE 4-H HORSE SHOW APPLICATION FOR DEMONSTRATION CONTEST and PUBLIC SPEAKING CONTEST Online Deadline for entries: May 10, 2021
+2022 STATE 4-H HORSE SHOW APPLICATION FOR DEMONSTRATION CONTEST and PUBLIC SPEAKING CONTEST Online Deadline for entries: May 20, 2022

-Online Deadline for entries: May 10, 2021 Exhibitors: Please be aware that your County's deadline might be earlier than May 10.
+Exhibitors: Please be aware that your County's deadline might be earlier than May 20.
 In order to get all online entries completed on time, please contact your County Extension Office for their deadline.

-Deadline: All entries must be submitted online at https://tinyurl.com/ga4hhorseshowcontests21 and entered on the 4-H Camp & Event Registration website, by the County Extension Staff no later than 12:00 PM, May 10, 2021
+Deadline: All entries must be submitted online at https://tinyurl.com/ga4hhorseshow2022 and entered on the 4-H Camp & Event Registration website, by the County Extension Staff no later than 12:00 PM, May 20, 2022.